AdobeDocs/experience-manager-gems-events.en/help/gems2014/aem-technical-deep-dive-into-the-aem-6-platform.md

 ---
-title: Technical Deep Dive into the AEM 6 Platform
+title: Technical deep dive into the AEM 6 platform
-description: 'AEM6 comes with a fresh new repository backend designed for improved performance and scalability.
-This session will provide a deep dive into the new repository architecture and describe the key differences and improvements for developers and operations teams.
-Topics covered include: • content migration • backwards compatibility • key deployment scenarios • custom search indexes'
+description: Deep dive into the new repository architecture and learn the key differences and improvements for developers and operations teams.
 uuid: 8038fb68-e841-4d35-affd-c32d53e4cc8f
 discoiquuid: 1374a0f7-4456-47ba-b061-1b6d67d12d55
 targetaudience: target-audience advanced
 exl-id: eb04fd9f-acc5-4ef2-afee-806d00b60326
 ---
-# Technical Deep Dive into the AEM 6 Platform{#technical-deep-dive-into-the-aem-platform}
+# Technical deep dive into the AEM 6 platform{#technical-deep-dive-into-the-aem-platform}

-AEM6 comes with a fresh new repository backend designed for improved performance and scalability.
+AEM 6 comes with a fresh new repository backend designed for improved performance and scalability.
 This session will provide a deep dive into the new repository architecture and describe the key differences and improvements for developers and operations teams.
 Topics covered include:

 * Content migration
 * Backwards compatibility